MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Design_for_Personalized_Fit/!index.md

 This solution is only one of many to obtain the inner cavity of the ear as a surface.
-For a different type of a approach, refer to the tutorial [Generative Form Finding with Kangaroo Physics](../Generative%20Form%20Finding%20with%20Kangaroo%20Physics/%21index.md) to learn how you can use Kangaroo physics to generate a similar geometry of the inner cavity.
+For a different type of a approach, refer to the tutorial [Generative Form Finding with Kangaroo Physics](../Generative_Form_Finding_with_Kangaroo_Physics/!index.md) to learn how you can use Kangaroo physics to generate a similar geometry of the inner cavity.

-### Relevant Projects